Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Introduction

 We address this question in this work by deriving an upper bound on the exit time for a certain class of gradient-descent trajectories escaping some bounded neighborhood of the first-order saddle point of a class of smooth, non-convex functions.
 Specifically, let $\x^*$ be a saddle point of a smooth, non-convex function $f: \mathbb{R}^n \rightarrow \mathbb{R}$ and, without loss of generality, define the bounded neighborhood around the saddle point to be an open ball of radius $\epsilon$ around $\x^*$, denoted by $\mathcal{B}_{\epsilon}(\x^*)$.
 Recall that the gradient at saddle point $\x^*$ is a zero vector, i.e., it is necessarily a first-order stationary point.
 In addition, the saddle neighborhood $\mathcal{B}_{\epsilon}(\x^*)$ exhibits certain properties that depend on Lipschitz boundedness of the function and its derivatives as well as eigenvalues of the Hessian at $\x^*$.
 The class of trajectories we focus on in here is assumed to have the current iterate sitting on the boundary of $\mathcal{B}_{\epsilon}(\x^*)$ and it comprises of all those trajectories of gradient descent that escape this saddle neighborhood with \emph{at least} linear rate.
 Note that the current iterate could have reached the boundary of $\mathcal{B}_{\epsilon}(\x^*)$ using \emph{any} gradient-related method, but that problem is not our concern.
 Rather, our focus here is whether there exists any gradient-descent trajectory from the current iterate that can escape $\mathcal{B}_{\epsilon}(\x^*)$ in almost linear time of order $\mathcal{O}\left(\log(\epsilon^{-1})\right)$ or better.
-And if such a trajectory exists, then an immediate subsequent question asks for the necessary conditions (which include conditioning of the saddle neighborhood) required for the existence of such gradient-descent trajectories.
+And if such a trajectory exists, then an immediate subsequent question asks for the necessary conditions required for the existence of such gradient-descent trajectories.
+To answer both these questions effectively, we present a rigorous analysis of gradient-descent trajectories $\{\x_k\}$ starting at time $k=0$, when the initial iterate $\x_{0}$ sits on the boundary of the ball $\mathcal{B}_{\epsilon}(\x^*)$, till the time they exit $\mathcal{B}_{\epsilon}(\x^*)$, which we term the \emph{exit time} and denote by $K_{exit}$.
+It should be noted that we analyze in this work the first-order approximations of the exact trajectories, instead of the exact trajectories themselves, where the approximation error is sufficiently small.
+Specifically, the presence of higher-order terms ($\mathcal{O}(\epsilon^2)$ terms) in the forthcoming analysis accounts for the approximation in our analysis, while things are proved about trajectories and perturbations up to the first order in $\epsilon$.